 I’ve always fancied the idea of working from home and having a career that I actually liked.
-I’ve had many jobs that I excelled at, but let’s be honest, they were not what I wanted to do for the rest of my life.
-I decided to see what career choices were available that I could do from home.
-That's when I discovered virtual assisting.
-Once I found out how to become a virtual assistant, I couldn’t wait to get started.
+Although I’ve had many jobs that I excelled at, let’s be honest, they were not what I wanted to do for the rest of my life.
+I decided to see what career choices were available that I could do from home, and found out how to become a virtual assistant with no experience.

-If you have ever thought of working from home and starting your own business, then becoming a virtual assistant may be the career for you.
-There has never been a better time to start a work-from-home career; in fact, remote work has increased by 44% in the last five years!
+If you have ever thought of working from home and starting your own business, then becoming a virtual assistant might work for you.
+There has never been a better time to start a work-from-home career; in fact, hybrid work (remote and in an office) is expected to increase in the next few years!

-The great thing about becoming a virtual assistant is that you don’t need a degree to get started, and you can make a lucrative income if you do it right.
 You more than likely already have skills you can utilize to become a virtual assistant.
-Check out these key steps on how to become a virtual assistant.
+Check out these key steps on what virtual assistants do and how to become a virtual assistant with no experience!

 What does a virtual assistant do?

-A simpler question would be, what do virtual assistants not do!
-But seriously, a virtual assistant provides services to business owners that range from administrative tasks to social media marketing.
-There are hundreds of services you can offer as a virtual assistant that are in demand.
-Depending on what your skills are or you are willing to learn can determine what services you will offer.
-Some popular services virtual assistants offer are:
+A simpler question would be, "what do virtual assistants not do?!"
+But seriously, a virtual assistant provides a wide range of services to business owners, from administrative tasks to social media marketing.
+There are hundreds of virtual assistant skills that are in demand.

 There are so many options when it comes to what services you can offer.
 Be sure to pick something you know or can learn and that you don’t mind doing!